Prospective Applicants

 • Graduates from an accredited HBCU

-• Interview with a panel comprised of the program admissions committee members, program alumni, advisory board members, clinical preceptors, and matriculating physician assistant students (when appropriate).
+• Interview with a panel comprised of the program admissions committee members, program alumni, advisory board members, clinical preceptors, and other University faculty.
+All interviewers will complete an interview scoring rubric with recommendation.
+Any candidate who receives a “Do Not Recommend” in the interview process will not be considered for admission.

-• Applicants will participate in a round table discussion with the program director.
+• Applicants will participate in a group round table discussion with the program director.

 • All components of the interview process will be scored and submitted.
-Once all scores have been compiled, applicants will be ranking in numerical order based on points accumulated.
+Once all scores have been compiled, applicants will be ranked in numerical order based on points accumulated.

 Admission Prerequisites